-Whiteville is a blue-collar town, with 40.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Whiteville is a town of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Whiteville who work in healthcare suport services (12.58%), law enforcement and fire fighting (8.04%), and office and administrative support (6.19%).
+When you are in Whiteville, you'll notice that it is more blue-collar than most other communities in America.
+46.94% of Whiteville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Whiteville is a town of production and manufacturing workers, service providers, and professionals.
+There are especially a lot of people living in Whiteville who work in healthcare suport services (9.29%), office and administrative support (8.31%), and management occupations (6.11%).

 Also of interest is that Whiteville has more people living here who work in computers and math than 95% of the places in the US.

 Whiteville is an extremely ethnically-diverse town.
 The people who call Whiteville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Whiteville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Whiteville include Irish, German, English, African, and Italian.
+The greatest number of Whiteville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Whiteville include Irish, German, English, African, and Scottish.

 The most common language spoken in Whiteville is English.
 Other important languages spoken here include Spanish and Italian.